What are the best poker books for cash games?

 Overall, after in-depth analysis, I consider The Grinder’s Manual as the best book ever written for ONLINE cash games!

-Get a FREE list of all the poker books ever written!
+Get a FREE custom HUD and a list of all the poker books ever written!

 THE BEST POKER BOOK FOR LIVE CASH GAMES!
 Jonathan Little on Live No-Limit Cash Games, Volume 1: The Theory

 ♥ Well-written and easy to read

 ♥ It teaches you to think rather than giving ready solutions